Frequently Asked Questions

 Calling 3-1-1 or submitting a concern via hub.Nashville.gov or the hubNashville smart phone app should be used for any situation that is not life-threatening.

 Thank you for your positive feedback.
-Please email [email protected] or call them at 615-401-6222 and give them the details of your commendation.
+Please use the link below or call 615-401-6222 and share the details of your commendation.

 We are striving to ensure all employees provide professional assistance to all callers.
 If you have a concern, you may contact the DEC Support Section by phone at 615-401-6222 or by e-mail at [email protected].
 Your concern will be investigated and someone will contact you with the results.